Many view the saxophone ligature (and clarinet ligature) as just something to keep the reed on the mouthpiece so it can vibrate to produce sound.

 - The Van Gogh – this one defies all the ligature logic.
 This is a BIG ligature with a BIG sound.
 It's 30 – 50% taller than any other standard ligature, yet it doesn't dampen the tone or impinge on the reed vibration.

 Founded in 1974 by Phil Rovner, Rovner™ Products started with the creation of one ligature, the original Dark, but has since grown to include four “Classic” models, four “NextGeneration” models, and the unique Rovner™ Turbo-Charger Kit.
 Rovner™ Products are distributed worldwide and are enjoyed by all kinds of musicians, from beginning students to la crème de la crème of professionals.
 Although there have been many imitators over the years, the name “Rovner” is well established and deeply respected, and musicians continue to look to Rovner™ Products for reliability, quality and innovation.

 Rovner Products celebrated its 40-year anniversary in 2014, and at that time, Phil Rovner sold the company to George and Lynn Reeder.
 They have since brought the Rovner company forward with streamlined processes and infrastructure, and have continued to make the Rovner name relevant for today’s and future musicians of all ages.

 - Watch the video for the entire interview HERE.

 Get your discount NOW before March 31,2017 by clicking on the button below!Sorry, the discount has expired…

-- Like and Share this article with saxophone and clarinet-playing friends and music teachers on your social networks.
+- Like and Share this article and the video with saxophone and clarinet-playing friends and music teachers on your social networks.